 Antalya

-After a short stop in Aydin, it was time for me to move to Antalya, the next destination during my travel across Turkey, in July and August 2019.
-I originally planned to go there directly from Kusadasi, where I spent a week on the beach.
+After a short stop in Aydin, it was time for me to move to Antalya, the next destination during my travel across Turkey.
+I originally planned to go there directly from Kusadasi where I spent a week on the beach.
 I wanted to continue my summer holiday, but in a different place.
-Earlier this year when I planned this trip, I also considered Bodrum and Fethiye.
-But, I’ve been to both places before, plus hotels were progressively more expensive there.
-So, I decided to go to Antalya.
+Earlier this year, when I planned this trip, I also considered Bodrum and Fethiye.
+But I’ve been to these two places before, plus hotels were progressively more expensive there.
+So I decided to go to Antalya.

 ABOUT ANTALYA

-I had a bit of a struggle when I had to decide where to stay in Antalya.
-Certainly, I wanted to be in the city centre, but at the same time, not too far from the beach.
-However, that’s almost impossible in Antalya, primarily because the city is so big.
+I had a bit of a struggle deciding where to stay in Antalya.
+Certainly, I wanted to be in the city centre but, at the same time, not too far from the beach.
+However, that’s almost impossible in Antalya because the city is so big.
 As you will see in this and the next post, you have to carefully consider your preferences.
-In fact, in my next post, I will give you some useful tips on where to stay and what to do in Antalya.

 HADRIAN’S GATE